-- (1) The amounts shown represent the aggregate grant date fair value of restricted stock granted and approved by the Compensation Committee in each of the fiscal years presented and is consistent with the grant date fair value of the award computed in accordance with FASB ASC Topic 718.
+(1) The amounts shown represent the aggregate grant date fair value of restricted stock granted and approved by the Compensation Committee in each of the fiscal years presented and is consistent with the grant date fair value of the award computed in accordance with FASB ASC Topic 718.
 These amounts reflect the grant date fair value for these awards and do not correspond to the actual value that will be recognized.
-The actual value, if any, that a named executive officer may realize will depend on the stock price at the date of vesting. - (2) We provide incentive compensation to our executive officers based on an individual's achievement of certain specified objectives and our achievement of specified EBITDA levels.
+The actual value, if any, that a named executive officer may realize will depend on the stock price at the date of vesting.

+(2) We provide incentive compensation to our executive officers based on an individual's achievement of certain specified objectives and our achievement of specified EBITDA levels.
 See "Compensation Discussion and Analysis" above for a discussion of our Executive Bonus Plan.
-Amounts include cash bonuses paid in fiscal year 2019, 2018 and 2017 with respect to services rendered in fiscal year 2018, 2017 and 2016, respectively. - (3) These amounts represent the above-market portion of earnings on compensation deferred by the Named Executive Officers under our nonqualified Deferred Compensation Plan.
+Amounts include cash bonuses paid in fiscal year 2020, 2019 and 2018 with respect to services rendered in fiscal year 2019, 2018 and 2017, respectively.

+- (3) These amounts represent the above-market portion of earnings on compensation deferred by the Named Executive Officers under our nonqualified Deferred Compensation Plan.
 Earnings on deferred compensation are considered to be above-market to the extent that the rate of interest exceeds 120% of the applicable federal long-term rate.
-At December 30, 2018, 120% of the federal long-term rate was 4.0% per annum and the interest rate paid to participants was 8% per annum. - (4) All other compensation in 2018 includes the value of each Named Executive Officer's restricted stock units earned under the incentive bonus plan and granted in 2019.
-Mr. Accordino received 38,318 restricted stock units, Mr. Flanders received 14,433 restricted stock units, Mr. Cross received 5,691 restricted stock units, Mr. Myers received 4,742 restricted stock units and Mr. DiGenova received 4,268 restricted stock units.
-All restricted stock units vest annually in equal installments over three years with accelerated vesting for any event of termination other than for cause. - All other compensation in 2017 includes the value of each Named Executive Officer's restricted stock units earned under the incentive bonus plan and granted in 2018.
-Mr. Accordino received 5,374 restricted stock units, Mr. Flanders received 2,045 restricted stock units, Mr. Cross received 806 restricted stock units, Mr. Myers received 672 restricted stock units and Mr. DiGenova received 605 restricted stock units.
+At December 29, 2019, 120% of the federal long-term rate was 2.52% per annum and the interest rate paid to participants was 8% per annum. - (4) All other compensation in 2018 includes the value of each Named Executive Officer's restricted stock units earned under the incentive bonus plan and granted in 2019.
+For 2018, Mr. Accordino received 38,318 restricted stock units, Mr. Flanders received 14,433 restricted stock units, which vested on September 7, 2019, Mr. Cross received 5,691 restricted stock units, and Mr. Myers received 4,742 restricted stock units.
 All restricted stock units vest annually in equal installments over three years with accelerated vesting for any event of termination other than for cause.

+All other compensation in 2017 includes the value of each Named Executive Officer's restricted stock units earned under the incentive bonus plan and granted in 2018.
+For 2017, Mr. Accordino received 5,374 restricted stock units, Mr. Flanders received 2,045 restricted stock units, Mr. Cross received 806 restricted stock units and Mr. Myers received 672 restricted stock units.
+All restricted stock units vest annually in equal installments over three years with accelerated vesting for any event of termination other than for cause.

-For Mr. Accordino, the amounts shown also include reimbursement for tax preparation fees of \$6,100 plus a gross up for income taxes on such reimbursement of \$4,811 for fiscal year 2018, reimbursement for tax preparation fees of \$6,325 plus a gross up for income taxes on such reimbursement of \$5,331 for fiscal year 2017, and \$10,000 plus a gross up for income taxes on such reimbursement of \$7,520 for fiscal year 2016.
+For Mr. Accordino, the amounts shown also include reimbursement for tax preparation fees of \$5,500 plus a gross up for income taxes on such reimbursement of \$5,278 for fiscal year 2019, \$6,100 plus a gross up for income taxes on such reimbursement of \$4,811 for fiscal year 2018, and reimbursement for tax preparation fees of \$6,325 plus a gross up for income taxes on such reimbursement of \$5,331 for fiscal year 2017.